Aymenworks/Find-Your-Room/README.md

 - After some activity indicators, it seems it's displaying the wrong informations

-- Layout not adapted to iPhone 4/4S ( need scrollView )
+- Layout not adapted for iPhone 4/4S ( need scrollView )

 ## Credits